 - The importance of Rules and Examples

 - Translating examples into Gherkin - Cucumber’s format for executable specifications

 - The importance of a ubiquitous language for problems and solutions

 - Using Example Mapping and Discovery Workshops to achieve shared understanding

 - Roles and responsibilities on a BDD team

 This day is a solid introduction to test-driven development (TDD) with Cucumber.
 You will learn to write executable specifications with Gherkin - Cucumber’s plain-text format for automated tests.
 You will also learn how to use Cucumber to drive the development of a system, and see the design of the system gradually emerge.
 You’ll end up with a system that does the right thing, and is easy to test.

-This day is designed for developers and testers, non-technical people are welcome, but they may find things start to get beyond their comfort zone.
+Non-technical people are welcome to stick around for this day, but they may find things start to get beyond their comfort zone.

 - Installing Cucumber and setting up your development environment

 - Writing your first scenario